GettingOverCovidTogether/GettingOverCovidTogether.github.io/index.md

 	            <h3>Who We Are.</h3>

 	            <div class="service-content">
 		            <p>We are a rag-tag bunch of gamers who generally spend our time online committing genocide against various alien species.
-We've taken a break from our regularly scheduled murder to tackle a far greater challenge...
-Climbing a mountain in the name of charity.
+We've taken a break from our regularly scheduled murder to tackle a far greater challenge... climbing a mountain in the name of charity.
 	         		</p>
 	            </div>